-I thought I would share some brief ramblings of mine concerning Pascal’s Wager.
+I thought I would share a discussion I had in my college forums once concerning Pascal’s Wager.
 I will briefly explain the gist of this philosophy.

 Pascal’s logic is as follows: Matters of salvation are looked at as a type of wager.
 The stakes are high because we are gambling with eternity and our very souls.
 In theory, humanity cannot fully discover knowledge of God’s existence through their own ability to reason, therefor the most prudent thing to do is to live as though God exists.
 This is because we have more to gain that way.

 Pascal suggests that there are only two outcomes: 1. should God exist then those who believe in Him will win infinitely (as signified by heaven), if God doesn’t exist then believers lose nothing except for some finite things (ex. excess pleasure in life, etc).
 2. Should God exist those who do not believe will infinitely lose and go to Hell, if God doesn’t exist unbelievers lose nothing.
 When weighing the two options the possible outcome is simply better for those who believe.